 When Do You Use A Golf Driver?

-Drivers are used on par-4 and par-5 golf holes where players value proximity for their approach shots.
+Drivers are used on par-4 and par-5 golf holes where players value proximity for their approach shots and want to hit the ball with more distance.
 Drivers can also be used from the ground, however, many opt for more friendly fairway woods as the drivers can be a more risky choice.